Japan · entrepreneur · Leads to settlement

 What type of company should I register?+

 Most foreign entrepreneurs choose a gōdō kaisha (GK — similar to an LLC, registration ¥60,000+) or a kabushiki kaisha (KK — similar to a corporation, registration ¥200,000+).
 GK is cheaper and simpler; KK carries more prestige.
-Both qualify for the Business Manager visa.
+Either structure can qualify, but the business still needs to satisfy the post-October 2025 capital, staffing, language, management-capability, office and business-plan requirements.

 Can I use a shared office or coworking space?+